Racing Fire Systems

 Disclaimer #2: You must check your rulebook to see which chemicals and regulations may be required!

-Halon (click to expand).For years halon was The Standard for racing fire systems because of its ability to suppress multiple types of fires.
+Halon (click to expand)For years halon was The Standard for racing fire systems because of its ability to suppress multiple types of fires.
 It was only because its production is harmful to the ozone that halon is no longer in widespread use.
+It's been illegal to manufacture any Halon gas mixture since 1998.
 Any halon extinguisher that you find now is likely long past its service date.
 Halon is also considered an older fire suppressant while newer technology and chemicals are better in many areas.

-Monnex Powder. (click to expand)Monnex is the next generation of dry powder and surpasses ABC powder in many ways.
+Monnex Powder (click to expand)Monnex is the next generation of dry powder and surpasses ABC powder in many ways.
 When exposed to heat, Monnex breaks down into smaller particles which increases total surface area of the material and distributes it more evenly.
 This does a better job of smothering flames and separating oxygen and heat, preventing fire from occurring.
-In testing, Monnex knocked down a fire in half the time of ABC powder.
+In testing, Monnex knocked down a fire in significantly less time than ABC powder.
 Unlike ABC, Monnex is non-corrosive and wipes away like a fine powder.
 Monnex is classed for B and C flammable materials so it works very well on gas, liquids, and electronics.
 Monnex works great on its own but can also be combined with other suppressants to act as a "dual-agent" system.

-Novec (click to expand).Our favorite material.
+Novec (click to expand)Our favorite material.
 Novec works by removing (absorbing) heat and blocking oxygen.
 It starts as a liquid but is atomized into a heavy gas as it exits the nozzle and the fog travels to all surfaces.
+It will get into crevices and under surfaces unlike powder or foam that can only coat like a blanket.
 The vapor alone is enough to suppress flame as it expands.
 This means you can do more with less - it does not require as much material so your bottle can be smaller (less weight).
-Novec is not harmful to electronics and is non-corrosive.
+Novec is non-conductive so it's not harmful to electronics and is non-corrosive.
 It's not harmful to humans except in prolonged high levels where it can cause a heart arrhythmia.
 Clean-up is super easy as the material evaporates and there is no residue left behind.
-The beauty of Novec is that it knocks down the fire, allows you to exit, is non-toxic, and does not ruin your equipment.
+The beauty of Novec is that it knocks down the fire, allows you to exit, is non-toxic, and does not ruin your electronics.